luciusmagn/lambdas-and-logos/book.typ

 of Scientific Revolutions," which described how scientific fields evolve through paradigm shifts.
 Floyd argued that programming was undergoing similar transformations as new approaches to problem-solving emerged.

-Prior to this formal recognition, programmers had already developed distinct approaches to programming, largely influenced by the hardware and theoretical models available to them.
+Prior to the formal recognition that we need to talk and reason about something like paradigms, we had already developed distinct approaches to programming, largely influenced by the hardware and theoretical models available to them.
 The earliest electronic computers were programmed in machine code or assembly language, where the focus was necessarily on manipulating the machine's state through sequences of instructions.
-This approach naturally led to what we now call imperative programming - giving the computer explicit commands to execute in sequence.
+This approach naturally led to what we now call imperative programming - giving the computer explicit commands to execute in sequence.#footnote[
+    As far as history of programming is concerned, it took us a fairly long time to realize that we should adapt programming languages to humans, not just to computers.
+]

 Each programming paradigm represents a set of voluntary constraints that programmers impose upon themselves.
 You may ask me: why would limiting our options be beneficial?
 Well because when we choose and name a set of